yuanz03/tp/docs/UserGuide.md

 3. **Due to PlayBook's case-insensitive name matching system**, names like `john doe` and `John Doe` are treated as the same player.
    - **Problem**: editing a name only to change its capitalisation, such as `edit pl/john doe n/John Doe`, will fail because the system does not consider capitalisation-only modifications to be meaningful
    - **Remedy**: temporarily rename the player to a different name with `edit pl/john doe n/Temp Name`, then re-edit it back to the correct capitalisation using `edit pl/Temp Name n/John Doe`
-4. **PlayBook's duplicate detection** treats names with different spacing as different entries.
-   - **Example**: `Alex Yeoh`, `AlexYeoh`, and `Alex  Yeoh` (double-spacing) are all considered separate players, which can create unintended duplicate entries due to spacing variations
-   - **Remedy**: ensure the player name is entered with the exact spacing you intend
-5. **Incorrect or misplaced prefixes** may be parsed as part of the value for the nearest preceding valid prefix, if one exists.
-   - **Example**: `assigninjury pl/John Doe i/ACL tm/U16` — invalid `tm/` prefix for `assigninjury` is interpreted as part of the injury value, causing an invalid injury error rather than an invalid prefix error
-   - **Remedy**: follow the exact command format for each command and use only the correct prefixes
-6. **Strict validation rules** are enforced for certain player fields, meaning inputs that deviate from the expected format are rejected.
-   - **Example**: Phone number accepts only digits — you can enter multiple phone numbers only if they are entered as a continuous string of digits because spaces or special characters like (`-`, `+`, `)`, etc.) are rejected
-     - An input like `1234 5678 (HP) 1111-3333 (Office)` will be rejected and triggers an error message to notify you of this behaviour
-   - **Remedy**: provide a single phone number—typically the player's personal number or their designated emergency contact—using digits only, which is sufficient to satisfy the functional needs of Playbook users
-7. **Tags are case-sensitive**: Tags like `Friend` and `friend` are treated as different tags.
-   - **Problem**: This can lead to confusion if users expect tags to be case-insensitive.
-   - **Remedy**: Be consistent with tag capitalization when adding or editing tags.

 --------------------------------------------------------------------------------------------------------------------